xriss/mdon/readme.md

 }
 ```

-Each item can contain multiple parts of markdown data usin ## title to start them.
+Each # item: can contain multiple parts of markdown data usin ## part: to start them.
+This nesting can continue as needed with sub parts and sub sub parts.

-### This is normal markdown contained in an item
+# This is normal markdown contained in an item

-Some text to also store.
+Becaues this heading does not contain a name: at the start it is just a normal heading
+and does not start a new part or item.